hdlcmath/hdlcmath.github.io/index.md

 # Research Interests
-I am a third year PhD student so I am still branching out.
-At the moment, my interests concern the numerical analysis or scientific computing of rational approximations, or mesh-free methods more broadly.
+Numerical analysis or scientific computing of rational approximations, mesh-free methods.
+Open to learning more about numerical integral methods or methods that necessitate implementation of methods from numerical linear algebra.

 ![Faraday Cage](docs/assets/images/faraday.gif)
 ![Springer Logo](docs/assets/images/springer.gif)